What better place to find out about the range of things to see and do in the City of Armadale than at the Perth Hills Armadale Visitor Centre?

 Managed by the City of Armadale since early 2006, the Perth Hills Armadale Visitor Centre also provides local businesses with the opportunity to showcase their products and services.
 Located in the Historic Armadale Train Station with the Bert Tyler Museum which boasts a rich collection of historic telegraph and communication equipment.

 The Perth Hills Armadale Visitor Centre is located at 40 Jull Street in Armadale.
 Opening hours are between 9am and 4pm on weekdays and between 11am and 4pm on weekends and public holidays.

 To contact the Centre call (08) 9394 5410.
 To find out more about the range of services on offer visit www.visitarmadale.com.au.

 Come and discover a rare collection of twentieth century engines, including a large woodworking bandsaw used in the Western Australian ship building industry in 1876.
 The replica Post Office contains early telegraph and other communications equipment.

 Phone: (08) 9394 5410

-The Vintage Machinery Museum is located at the Armadale Tourist Centre, 40 Jull Street Armadale.
+The Bert Tyler Vintage Machinery Museum is located at the Perth Hills Armadale Visitor Centre, 40 Jull Street Armadale.